I saw a headline this week that actually made me laugh out loud: “Japan’s economy makes surprise fall into recession.”

-Charles Lewis Sizemore, CFA, is the chief investment officer of the investment firm Sizemore Capital Management.
+Charles Lewis Sizemore, CFA, is the chief investment officer of investment firm Sizemore Capital Management.
+As of this writing, he was long YCS.
 Click here to receive his FREE weekly e-letter covering top market insights, trends, and the best stocks and ETFs to profit from today’s best global value plays.